CharlieCharlemagne/212-spring-2025/labs/lab-06/readme.md

 After all methods have been completed, you can use the `dll_tester.cpp` source file to test the functionality of the `DoublyLinkedList` class.

-To compile your program, you can use the following command:
+To compile your program, use the following command:

 ```bash
 g++ -std=c++11 doublylinkedlist.cpp dll_tester.cpp -o prog